New in Church?

 Can i bring my children?

 Yes, please do!
 Babies and children are most welcome to come with you.
-Everyone usually all worships together for the first part of the service and there’s a ‘Sharing together’ slot aimed specifically at younger people.
+Everyone usually all worships together for the first part of the service and there’s a ‘Sharing together’ slot which is more informal than the sermon and engages with younger people.
 During the rest of the service there’s a well-planned programme of activities for children, staffed by trained members of the congregation.
-If you want to find out more about this, please feel free to get in touch with Rosemary Johnston: firstname.lastname@example.org She’d love to hear from you!
+If you want to find out more about this, please feel free to get in touch with Elza de Bruin: firstname.lastname@example.org She’d love to hear from you!

 How accessible is Downing Place URC?